whitesin/maximo-nodejs-rest-client/README.md

-#### Requiring Maximo
+#### Requiring Maximo Asset Management

-Like any other Node.js module the "maximo" module has to be loaded and assigned a local reference in your code.
-The easiest way to do this is using the built-in require() function.
+Like any other Node.js module, you can load the Maximo module and assign a local reference to your code by using the built-in require() function.
+For example, the following require() function returns a prototype (class) and assigns it to the local Maximo variable.

     var Maximo = require('ibm-maximo-api');

-The require() function returns a prototype (class) and assigns it to the local variable Maximo in the example above.

 #### Constructor and Authentication

-After a local reference has been assigned using the require() function you can easily instantiate an object like this:
+After you assign a local reference by using the require() function, you can instantiate an object.
+For example:

     var maximo = new Maximo(options,[authcookie]);